jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

 - Output results:Separate Bonferroni correction for each test type (Categorical_Analysis_Results.csv).

 - VIF is used to asses each variable for multicollinearity.
-MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.
+FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.
 Outputs results in Categorical_Multicollinearity_VIF.csv.
 - Pearson correlation: Using same df from above except 1st is not droped.
 (CategoricalCorrelationHeatmap.png)

 - For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
 (Categorical_counts.csv)